gadianton/so4t_tag_report/README.md

 ### `--scraper`
 The `--scraper` argument allows you to scrape additional data from the Teams instance, particularly data that is **not** available via the API (yet).

 > **NOTE**: For this specific feature of the script, you'll need to make sure you have Google Chrome installed on your computer.
 When the script runs, you'll be prompted with a login window (via Chrome) for your Stack Overflow for Teams instance.
 Once you've logged in, that window will close and the script will continue to run.
-Additional requirements are listed below, on a per-data point basis.

-Additional data points that can be scraped:
+Here are the additional data points that are obtained when scraping is enabled, along with any additional requirements for obtaining those data points:

 * The number of configured webhooks (ChatOps notifications) for each tag [Requirements: admin permissions]
-* The number of tag watcher per tag [Requirements: Stack Overflow Enterprise and admin permissions]

-More data will be added to the scraper in the future.
-If requirements are not met for a particular piece of data, the scraper will simply skip that data point and continue to run.
+* The number of communities associated with a tag.
+If there are webhooks configured for a community, the webhook count will be included in the webhook count for the tag.
+[Requirements: admin permissions]

 To use this scraping function, simply append the `--scraper` argument to the end of command for running the Python script.
 Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --scraper`